 - Blue Unlocked cable - This is the license key for CANcapture software and is only available with the purchase of the software.
 This allows you to run the software.

-- Green Locked cable - This a general purpose CAN to USB converter used to reprogram some of our displays and controllers over CAN however you can create a standalone executable in CANcapture that will run on this cable.
+- Green Locked cable - This a general purpose CAN to USB converter used to reprogram some of our displays, controllers, and I/O Modules over CAN however you can create a standalone executable in CANcapture that will run on this cable.
+Several have been created for data logging purposes and are available for download below.
 Since this is the less expensive cable it is the preferred choice to send out into the field, for example logging engine CAN data at a customer site.
 Some of the CANcapture examples below will demonstrate how to do this.

 Important: If you are having difficulties connecting to the E-COM cable install the latest DRIVER HERE.